 for( i = 0, j = 0; i < NumActiveRefLayerPics; i++) RefPicLayerId[ i ] = RefLayerId[ nuh_layer_id ][ inter_layer_pred_layer_idc[ i ] ]

-It is a requirement of bitstream conformance that for each value of i in the range of 0 to NumActiveRefLayerPics − 1, inclusive, either of the following two conditions shall be true:

-– The value of max_tid_il_ref_pics_plus1[ LayerIdxInVps[ RefPicLayerId[ i ] ] ][ LayerIdxInVps[ nuh_layer_id ] ] is greater than TemporalId.

-– The values of max_tid_il_ref_pics_plus1[ LayerIdxInVps[ RefPicLayerId[ i ] ] ][ LayerIdxInVps[ nuh_layer_id ] ] and TemporalId are both equal to 0 and the picture in the current access unit with nuh_layer_id equal to RefPicLayerId[ i ] is an IRAP picture.

 poc_reset_idc equal to 0 specifies that neither the most significant bits nor the least significant bits of the picture order count value for the current picture are reset. poc_reset_idc equal to 1 specifies that only the most significant bits of the picture order count value for the current picture may be reset. poc_reset_idc equal to 2 specifies that both the most significant bits and the least significant bits of the picture order count value for the current picture may be reset. poc_reset_idc equal to 3 specifies that either only the most significant bits or both the the most significant bits and the least significant bits of the picture order count value for the current picture may be reset and additional picture order count information is signalled.
 When not present, the value of poc_reset_idc is inferred to be equal to 0.

 It is a requirement of bitstream conformance that the following constraints apply: